eric11eca/reckoning-metakg/README.md

 │   │   ├── ...
 │   ├── run.yaml
 ```
-**Note**: You can overwrite the default arguments in the experiment yaml files.
+**Note**: You can overwrite the default arguments in the experiment YAML files.

 ## Bugs or questions
 Note that this codebase is purely for the purpose of research and scientific experiments.
-We expect    unknow bugs or issues cause by different versions of updates in the past.
-If you encounter any problems when using the code, or want to report a bug, you can open an issue.
+We expect unknown bugs or issues caused by different versions of updates in the past.
+If you encounter any problems when using the code or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!
-If you have any questions related to the code or the paper, feel free to email (`zeming.chen@epfl.ch`).
+If you have any questions related to the code or the paper, feel free to email [zeming.chen@epfl.ch](`zeming.chen@epfl.ch`).

-This repository will likely to be outdated soon as we plan to move to a  new Meta-Learning package called [Betty](https://github.com/leopard-ai/betty/tree/main) for better scalbility on the current LLM and distributed training requirements.
+This repository will likely be outdated soon as we plan to move to a  new Meta-Learning package called [Betty](https://github.com/leopard-ai/betty/tree/main) for better scalability on the current LLM and distributed training requirements.

 ## Citation